chardskarth/gtd-backend/README.md

  Read on [here](https://hamberg.no/gtd/#what-is-gtd) to know more!

 # synopsis
-Alhough creating an almost *todo list like* application seems like a fairly easy job, applying a new productivity framework effectively would require a seamless, easy-to-use application with a full proof ui/ux .
-And doing the front-end and back-end design at the same time wouldn't be the easier way to go.
+Alhough creating a *todo list like* application seems like an easy programming task, applying a new productivity framework effectively would require a seamless, easy-to-use application with a full proof ui/ux .
+And starting with its back-end functionality is the best way to go.
 So cheers to `cli`'s!

 # installation
 ```bash